tomhendra/courses/19-testing-javascript/README.md

 ### 2.6.
 Configure Prettier

-1. Prettier is a pretty opinionated tool, but it does allow for some customization.
+Prettier is a pretty opinionated tool, but it does allow for some customization.
 In this lesson we’ll check out the prettier playground and see what options we want to enable in our project’s `.prettierrc` file.
-2. After adding in our custom configuration, we’ll create a `.prettierignore` file so that you can avoid formatting any files generated within the project such as node_modules or a build folder.

 - Prettier has a [playground](https://prettier.io/playground/) where we can play around with a bunch of settings.
 - We can copy the JSON config and paste into a `.prettierrc` file, for example: